How Alex Rodriguez built a successful career. Explore key moments that defined the journey.

 In 2016, Alex Rodriguez invested in NRG Esports alongside Shaquille O'Neal and Jimmy Rollins.

-In 2016, Alex Rodriguez was an MLB studio analyst for Fox Sports, winning a Sports Emmy Award for Outstanding Studio Show.
+In 2016, Alex Rodriguez, as an MLB studio analyst for Fox Sports, won a Sports Emmy Award for Outstanding Studio Show during the network's coverage of the postseason.

 In 2017, Alex Rodriguez and A-Rod Corp donated $500,000 to the University of Miami School of Business Administration.